 Students may give permission for another individual to access their record by completing a written request.
-Individuals with permission may access student records by request from designated STI office staff.
+Individuals with permission may access student records through the Populi Student Information System or by request from designated STI office staff.
 Individuals will sign a records access sheet when removing and returning the file.
 Records must remain in the STI Director's office.
 The file cannot be altered.